jackycamp/nvim/README.md

 I often switch between Linux (Debian) and MacOS for programming.
 This setup works well for both cases.

+Before installing neovim and the neovim config, make sure you satisfy the [requirements](https://www.lazyvim.org/#%EF%B8%8F-requirements).

 ```bash
 # to install on debian
 sudo apt-get install fd-find